Your life your responsibility

 Creating a strong foundation for life involves taking full responsibility for your actions, responses, thoughts, behaviours, habits and choices.
-After the age of 18 years when parental control diminishes it is up to you to steer your life towards positivity and a life well lived.
+After the age of 18 parental control diminishes and it is up to you to steer your life towards positivity and a life well lived.

 There are plenty of poor choices, temptation and peer pressure to embrace negativity, in the end though, it is your life and your choice.
-In a society that wants to blame somebody for every situation it is easy to fall in the same trap and blame your parents, your upbringing or even your socioeconomic situation for what is happening in your life.
-However, when ever you point the finger at someone else realise there are still 3 of your fingers pointing back at you!
+In a society that wants to blame somebody for every situation it is easy to fall in the same trap and blame your parents, your upbringing or even your socio-economic situation for what is happening in your life.
+However, whenever you point the finger at someone else realise there are still three of your fingers pointing back at you!
 Take responsibility.

 Life is a roller coaster; you will have your ups and downs however positive choices will always be up to you.
 Taking responsibility gives you a better than average opportunity to manage the highs of life and to navigate the lows.

-• Create a health history with your G.P. each year book in a full check-up and record all results.
-Get your doctor to have admin to maintain this record.
+- Create a health history with your GP.
+Each year, book in a full check-up and record all results.
 Any small deviations assist early detection of disease.

-• What you eat will reflect on how you feel about life.
+- What you eat will reflect on how you feel about life.
 Minimise sugar, salt and fat.
 Keep an eye on the volume of food you eat.
 Having a varied diet will assist longevity.
-Plenty of healthy recipes available on the free Well Man app.

 - Moderate alcohol consumption, stay away from daily intake, follow the standard drinking chart.
 Alcohol does affect behaviour and increases the chance of aggression.
 On top of this is that it is a depressive and leads to melancholy.

 - Take time each day to switch the active mind off by meditating.
 The mind deals with around 30,000 thoughts each day, it makes sense to give some quiet time so that you have an opportunity to ponder.